BRIKEV/express-jsdoc-swagger-docs/docs/merge.md

-# Merge
+# Extend your swagger file

-This option is useful if you have an old project and only want to comment on new endpoints being developed.
+This option is useful if you have an old project and only want to add comments on new endpoints.
 ## collapsible markdown?

 ### Example